Baichenjia/GHER/README.md

 ```
 python play.py
 ```
 This will use the pre-trained `FetchPickAndPlace` policy to rollout for 20 episodes.
 You are free to use other policies in other tasks by modifying the `policy_file` choice.
-The recorded video was shown [here](https://sites.google.com/view/gher-algorithm).